Student Spotlight, Jeffrey L. Brown, Ed.D. Program

 I can’t tell you how many times I’ve found myself discussing some of the various concepts that I’ve learned in school with my team – especially socio-political decision-making frameworks and ethical/moral frameworks.
 It’s so helpful to make decisions based on use cases and research.
 All of a sudden, your classwork becomes an applied framework.

 Are you interested in evolving the way you look at workplace problems and solutions?
-Learn more about our online Doctorate of Education in Transformative Leadership:
+Learn more about our online Doctor of Education: